UltraCart/rest_api_v2_sdk_ruby/docs/AutoOrderApi.md

 api = UltracartClient::AutoOrderApi.new_using_api_key(Constants::API_KEY, Constants::VERIFY_SSL, Constants::DEBUG_MODE)
 auto_order_oid = 56 # Integer | The auto order oid to pause.
-auto_order = UltracartClient::AutoOrder.new # AutoOrder | Auto orders to pause
+auto_order = UltracartClient::AutoOrder.new # AutoOrder | Auto order to pause
 opts = {
   _expand: '_expand_example' # String | The object expansion to perform on the result.
 See documentation for examples }